 But death mars all, which we cannot mend.

-Once more the narrator responds to the female spirit he once loved.
+In stanza five of The Poor Ghost, once more, the narrator responds to the female spirit he once loved.
 He recommits to the love he once felt for her, and the fact that no matter what happened in life he would have continued to.
-But he makes clear that the spirits life is now over, death “mars” or impairs the quality, or all.
+But he makes clear that the spirit’s life is now over, death “mars” or impairs the quality or all.
 There is he says, nothing they can do to mend their relationship, death has ended it.

 ‘Indeed I loved you; I love you yet,